as31212/Dynamic-Todo-List-repo/README.md

 #TODO list
-this is a website that allows for one to create a simple TODO list by dynamically creating entires.
+this is a website that allows for one to create a simple TODO list by dynamically creating entries.
 The features included within the entries are as follows *delete button
 *text box for entry title and description